 For example, after your first year with the Chase Sapphire Preferred, you'll pay a $95 annual fee.
 If you spend $4,000 on dining for the year, that comes to 8,000 points, because travel and dining at restaurants worldwide get you 2X points for every dollar.
 If you use those 8,000 points in the Chase Ultimate Rewards portal on travel, they become $100 in redemption, more than covering the annual fee.

-If you plan to spend less than $4,000 on dining, the card isn't worth it for you, because you will not have cleared the annual fee hurdle, assuming you do no other spending.
+If you plan to spend less than $4,000 on dining and travel, the card isn't worth it for you, because you will not have cleared the annual fee hurdle, assuming you do no other spending.

 So, think about how you'll use your rewards card before applying.